Selective Sign-Determining Multiple Confidence Intervals with FCR Control: Introduction

 One procedure that is known to control wdFDR is the directional-BH procedure.
 Here parameters are selected via the usual BH procedure using two-sided p-values for testing $H_{0i}:\theta_i=0$, and a directional decision is made for each selected parameter according to the sign of the estimator.
-The directional-BH procedure in fact makes a {\it strict} sign classification regarding each selected parameter, i.e., $\theta_i$ is declared negative (if $Y_i<0$) or positive (if $Y_i>0$), and still controls the expected proportion of incorrect decisions of any kind \citep{benjamini2005false}.
+The directional-BH procedure in fact makes a {\it strict} sign classification regarding each selected parameter, i.e., $\theta_i$ is declared negative (if $Y_i<0$) or positive (if $Y_i>0$), and still controls the expected proportion of incorrect such decisions \citep{benjamini2005false}.
 The latter is known as the {\it mixed directional} FDR \citep{benjamini1993false}, and is a stronger version of directional FDR; it may differ from the wdFDR when zero parameters are possible.
 The procedures we consider are required to make only weak directional decisions and control the wdFDR.
 To fix terminology, when we refer to a sign-classification or a directional decision, unless otherwise noted, it should be understood in the weak sense, i.e., positive or non-positive.

 While a directional decision may be of primary importance, in practice it is almost always desirable to supplement such a decision with a confidence interval.
 For example, if the data suggests that a particular drug among a candidate set improves over control, we would like to be able to say how big the difference is at least; if the difference is immaterial, prescription of that drug may not be recommended after all.
-Suppose, then, that in addition to controlling wdFDR at the first stage, the analyst aims to construct a confidence interval for each parameter whose sign was classified.
-To match the error rate at the primary stage, we require the confidence intervals constructed at the follow-up stage to control the False Coverage Rate \citep{benjamini2005false},

-where $R_{CI}$ is the number of confidence intervals constructed and $V_{CI}$ is the number of non-covering confidence intervals constructed.
-Since a confidence interval is constructed only for parameters that were reported as positive or as non-positive in the first stage, selection need be taken into account.
-Whereas without selection constructing marginal $1-q$ level confidence intervals ensure $\fcr \leq q$, \citet{benjamini2005false} show that selection may dramatically increase not only the conditional non-coverage probability of each confidence interval, but even the average non-coverage rate over selected parameters, namely, the FCR.